 Shu Shu Wong is an associate in the Energy, Power and Natural Resources Practice Group in the London office of Haynes and Boone, LLP.

-Her practice focuses on the oil and gas and renewables sectors.
+Her practice focuses on the renewables and oil and gas sectors, particularly on the structuring and execution of joint ventures and equity investments and disposals of companies and assets throughout the energy chain.
 She has been involved in a range of international projects transactions, including major government projects, across the UK, Europe, the Middle East, Africa, Asia and the Americas.

-- An African government on its early oil pilot scheme and the proposed construction of a crude-oil pipeline.
+- Advised an African government on its early oil pilot scheme and the proposed construction of a crude-oil pipeline.

 Legal Practice Course, BPP Law School, 2013